web-stack/lifeofjs/README.md

 "Life of JS" is the source for all types of awesome resources available for JavaScript.
 This includes books, presentations, videos, feeds, sites, libraries, frameworks and tools.
 Very basic but identifying information about each resources is provided.
-The collection does not contain all the resources but only useful/awesome/innovative/interesting of them.
+The collection does not contain all the resources but only useful / awesome / innovative / interesting of them.

 The resources are categorized into 'json' files based on type.
 So there are 8 json files in total.